yanjs/PipeRecorder/README.md

 # PipeRecorder
-A C++ library that generates videos by sending frame buffer via pipe
+A C++ library that generates videos by sending frame buffer via pipe to ffmpeg